Eyes on This

 Eyes on This is the second studio album by American hip hop recording artist MC Lyte.
 It was released on October 3, 1989, via First Priority and Atlantic Records, and was produced by Audio Two, Grand Puba, the King of Chill, Marley Marl, and PMD.

 The album became the first by a female solo rapper to appear on the Billboard 200 (then called Billboard Top Pop Albums), on which it remained for 20 weeks, peaking No. 86 in November 1989.
 It also peaking No. 6 on the Billboard Top Black Albums, being the first female solo rapper to break into the top 10 of that chart, as well as the highest position reached by Lyte.

-The lead single Cha Cha Cha reached No. 35 on the Billboard Hot Black Singles and spent 19 weeks on the Billboard Hot Rap Singles, peaking at No. 1.
-Later, Stop, Look, Listen and Cappucino would become top 10 in the Hot Rap Singles (in No. 9 and No. 8, respectively).
+The lead single, "Cha Cha Cha", reached No. 35 on the Billboard Hot Black Singles and spent 19 weeks on the Billboard Hot Rap Singles, peaking at No. 1.
+"Stop, Look, Listen" and "Cappucino" would become top 10 in the Hot Rap Singles (in No. 9 and No. 8, respectively).

 Recording and production

 As on the album Lyte as a Rock, most of the songs are produced by Audio Two and King of Chill, incorporating other producers on some specific tracks.
-"Capuccino" was produced and co-written by Juice Crew's Marley Marl and recorded at his "House of Hits" home studio in Chestnut Ridge.
+"Capuccino" was produced and co-written by Juice Crew's Marley Marl and recorded at his House of Hits home studio in Chestnut Ridge.
 "Slave 2 the Rhythm" was co-written and produced by EPMD's PMD.
 "I Am the Lyte" and "Funky Song" was co-written and produced by Brand Nubian's Grand Puba.
-For his part, Positive K, with whom Lyte had previously worked on the duet I'm Not Havin' It, has songwriting credits on the track "Rhyme Hangover."
+For his part, Positive K, with whom Lyte had previously worked on the duet "I'm Not Havin' It", has songwriting credits on the track "Rhyme Hangover."